An "original fish taco" made with Alaskan pollock.

 Rubio's Coastal Grill turns 35 this year.
 I've always known it better as Rubio's fish tacos.
 Some might also remember a time it was called Rubio's Baja Grill.
 When the first location opened back in 1983 on Mission Bay Drive, it was apparently called Rubio's Deli-Mex, and shortly thereafter overcame a shortage of esses on its marquee to stake the claim, "Rambo eats fish burritoz."

-4504 East Mission Bay Drive, Pacific Beach
+4504 East Mission Bay Drive, San Diego

 The original restaurant is still there, and these days the marquee uses proper spellings to promote the chain's latest seafood special.
 One sign calls the place Rubio's Fresh Mexican Grill, and another denotes its original location status.